 Reduce costs while optimizing housekeeping efficiency

 The past year brought an unparalleled loss of revenue for many hotels.
 While the ability to reopen is good news, you probably want to keep your costs as low as possible during ramp-up.
 Since housekeeping is a cost-intensive department and new hygiene procedures add expenses, optimization is more important than ever.
-Tech tools and automation are your best bet here, especially if these systems integrate with your hospitality system.
+Tech tools like Breezeway and automation are your best bet here, especially if these systems integrate with your hospitality system.

 They allow you to: